 30-point impairment rating level

-A psychologist has conducted an assessment of adaptive behaviour with him, using the Adaptive Behaviour Assessment System (ABAS-II).
-He was assessed as having a score of adaptive behaviour of 71.
-This score was consistent with other corroborative evidence in relation to the young man's adaptive behaviour (school reports, previous assessments, information provided by his parents, direct observation, etc.).
+A psychologist has conducted an assessment of adaptive behaviour with them, using the ABAS-3.
+They were assessed as having a score of adaptive behaviour of 71.
+This score was consistent with other corroborating evidence in relation to the person's adaptive behaviour (school reports, previous assessments, information provided by their parents, direct observation, etc.).

-The report from his psychologist outlines that he has some behavioural issues.
+The report from his psychologist outlines that they have some behavioural issues.

 Impairments that should not be assessed using Table 9